July

 51. Attend a story hour at your local library.

-52. Scale a rock wall at an indoor family entertainment center.
+52. Scale a rock wall at an indoor family

 53. Get fit—take a family-friendly yoga or Zumba class.